fanfarian/qu-int-Theme-Functionality/README.txt

 == Changelog ==

+= 2.7.3 =
+Remove wp-embedded.min.js from footer

+= 2.7.2 =
+Small bugfixes with embedded images

 = 2.7.1 =
-Small Bugfix with oEmbedd feature
+Small bugfix with oEmbedd feature

 = 2.7.0 =
 Check if WordPress-Core function 'has_site_icon()' is supported and use this function.